busragokmen67/rag_based_question_answer_model_pipeline/README.md

 The default model falcon-rw-1b is CPU-friendly, but slow.
 This is a form of small LangChain.

-📦 Requirements
+📦 Requirements;

-Package	                    Version
-sentence-transformers	      ≥2.2
+sentence-transformers	      ≥2.2,
-transformers	              ≥4.30
+transformers	              ≥4.30,
-torch	                      ≥1.12
+torch	                      ≥1.12,
 scikit-learn	              ≥1.0